 Legal Sports Betting

-Since the federal ban was lifted in 2018, states and sovereign tribal nations can and have legalized sports betting to establish a safe and effective framework that protects consumers and creates tax benefits for local communities.
+Since the federal ban was lifted in 2018, states and sovereign tribal nations have had the opportunity to establish frameworks for legal sports betting, which protect consumers and create tax benefits for local communities.

 Embracing America’s Passion Through Effective RegulationRead More